-The estimates of terminal flaring and venting emissions are based on Oil & Gas UK (2008) data for 1995, 1998-2007.
+The estimates of terminal flaring and venting emissions are based on DECC (2009e) EEMS data for 1995, 1998-2008.
 Data is unavailable for 1990, so these are extrapolated based on flaring volumes for Scottish Terminals and natural gas arrivals to gas terminals in England (DTI, 1991, 1996).

-The 2000-2007 UK GHG inventories include a correction to account for flaring on onshore oil and gas fields excluded by the Oil & Gas UK (offshore) emissions inventory.
-Onshore flaring volumes are obtained from DECC sources (DECC, 2008d).
+The 2000-2008 UK GHG inventories include a correction to account for flaring on onshore oil and gas fields excluded by the DECC EEMS inventory.
+Onshore flaring volumes are obtained from DECC sources (DECC, 2009d).
 Their significance in the UK national GHG inventory is minimal, but the data is more significant for the DA GHG inventories.
 Wytch Farm, which lies a few miles off the south coast of England, is classified as on-shore for this purpose.

-The Oil & Gas UK EEMS inventory data provides data for fugitive emissions of CO2 and methane from terminals for 1998-2007.
+The DECC EEMS inventory data provides data for fugitive emissions of CO2 and methane from terminals for 1998-2008.
 Methane emissions arise from venting, oil storage and tanker loading and unloading, whilst CO2 emissions arise from venting and processes.
 A more aggregated set of data for 1995 has been provided by UKOOA (1999), whilst estimates for 1990 have been calculated by extrapolation of data of oil and gas arrivals in England and Scotland (DTI, 1991, 1996) split across the sources and regions based on the 1995 dataset.